mauriciovieira/100-days-log/README.md

 This time, during SARS-COV-2 Pandemic, I decided to take on this challenge again.
 This time, commit in private repositories also count.

+### 2020-05-07 day 10

+Worked on [omnistart_rails](https://github.com/OmnicodeSolutions/omnistart_rails/blob/master/template.rb) and began another POC in rails.

+### 2020-05-06 day 9

+Worked on exercism and a bit of rails

+### 2020-05-05 day 8

+Added system tests to the rails+react secret project.

 ### 2020-05-04 day 7